jukaradayi/link_stream_benchmark/docs/source/data_preparation/prepare_data.rst

    mawk '{print $2,$1;}' # format mawk output

 .. note::
-   The timeserie :math:`a` is represented on a set of timestamps :math:`T` that does not necessarily have a constant time step, and is never :math:`0`.
-To get the timeserie with a constant time step, we can construct a set :math:`T'` with a constant timestamp, with :math:`T \subset T'` and :math:`a(t)=0 \forall t \in T'\backslash T`
+   The timeserie :math:`a` used in computation is defined on the set of timestamps :math:`T` called the event times, i.e. the times where interaction occurs.
+On this set, the timeserie :math:`a` is thus never :math:`0`.
+   We can define the set :math:`T'` with a constant timestamp, with :math:`T \subset T'` and :math:`a(t)=0 \forall t \in T' \backslash  T`